Sam-Muaks/alx-low_level_programming/0x0c-more_malloc_free/README.md

-More tasks on memory allocation
+More practicals on memory allocation